On This Page

 - a review of other regulators’ policies

 In 2013, the College conducted a survey of Ontario NPs to better understand practice realities associated with the use of controlled substances (for example, relevance of specific controlled substances to their practice setting/client population, learning needs, existing supports, and attitudes and concerns about the risks associated with controlled substances).
-In addition, in 2014, the College consulted on proposed core competency indicators and practice expectations with several key stakeholders.
+In addition, in 2014 and 2016, the College consulted on proposed core competency indicators and practice expectations with several key stakeholders.

 Isn’t prescribing controlled substances a risky activity?
 Why give NPs this authority now?

 Yes.
 Activities associated with controlled substances are high risk (e.g., potential for misuse, addiction, diversion).
 Yet these risks need to be balanced with ensuring clients have access to appropriate treatment.
 Ontario NPs frequently assess clients with conditions that may require controlled substances for treatment.
 If NPs can’t prescribe controlled substances, clients may not get the treatment they need or their treatment may be delayed.

 Safe, effective and ethical prescribing includes practitioners being able to assess and identify potential and actual medication misuse, addiction and diversion.
 Education and other regulatory mechanism will address the risks associated with controlled substances so NPs can prescribe safely, effectively and ethically.

 Can I phone in a prescription for a controlled substances to a pharmacy?

 Telephone orders and other verbal orders should only be used in limited circumstances as there are inherent risks with using verbal orders.
 Under federal law, certain controlled substances (most narcotic medications) cannot be ordered without a written prescription.
 If phoning prescriptions to a pharmacy, NPs should ensure that the medication can be prescribed by phone and should document the rationale for why they needed to do so by telephone.